 Most of our visitors are repeat, and they often tell us that Crescent Spur feels special.
-They appreciate that we’re founder-run, hands-on, and friendly.
+They appreciate that we are founder-run, hands-on, and friendly.
 They know that our small size, and long history, affords them safe, knowledgeable, personalized service—because these are the same characteristics we value.

-We take pride in being professionals and playing a role in the broader heliskiing community.
-We’re members of professional associations, like HeliCat Canada, and our guides are members of the Canadian Avalanche Association.
+We take pride in being professionals and playing a role in the broader heli-skiing community.
+We are members of professional associations, like HeliCat Canada, and our guides are members of the Canadian Avalanche Association.
 HeliCat Canada works to maintain high standards for Helicopter and Snowcat Skiing Guides and Operators in BC, Alberta, and the Yukon.

 Mark is our Mountain Operations Manager and Lead Guide.
 He spends most of his time in the mountains, skiing over a million vertical feet every year.
 Should you choose to ski with us, Mark will personally give you a local’s view of these mountains—that no one else can.

-Regina is also an avid skier, but tends to focus more on the financial end of the company, and the lodge—so your after ski experience is as pleasurable as your time in the mountains.
-As Crescent Spur’s General Manager, Regina ensures a seamless lodge experience where all guests needs are met.
+Regina, who is now retired, is an avid skier, but her focus was more on the financial end of the company, and the lodge – in order to create an after-ski experience that is as pleasurable as your time in the mountains.
+As General Manager, Regina crafted a seamless lodge experience and created the warm, inviting, family culture that Crescent Spur is known for.

 “Amazing experience.
 Everything was beyond my expectations.
 What was supposed to be a once in a lifetime trip will be only my first—with more to come.”